iterait/hipipe/doc/mainpage.md

     })
 ```

-In __cxtream__, there are no constraints on the shape of the columns.
+In __HiPipe__, there are no constraints on the shape of the columns.
 Batch
 sizes can differ batch to batch, as well as the sizes of the data across a
 single dimension.
 For instance, it is possible to have a batch of variably long
 sequences (e.g., a batch of video frames from videos of different length) and